FAIR2-for-research-software/FAIR4RS-Packaging/episodes/publishing-packages.md

 ---
-title: 'Publishing Packages'
+title: 'Publishing Packages '
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using R Markdown and `{sandpaper}`?
+- How can GitHub's automation tools help with publishing your software?

+- What are the benefits of publishing your software on PyPI and ORDA?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with the new lesson template
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Learn how to publish your software to PyPI and The University of Sheffield's ORDA repository.

 ::::::::::::::::::::::::::::::::::::::::::::::::
 ## Publishing your Software